 ReActivate Grand River

-During the Summer and Fall of 2024, “ReActivate Grand River” will bring together residents, business owners, property owners and regular users of Grand River Avenue between Trumbull and I-94 to envision a safer, more walkable, beautiful street experience that meets the needs of the locals, businesses, and patrons who use it.
+During the Summer and Fall of 2024, “ReActivate Grand River” brought together residents, business owners, property owners and regular users of Grand River Avenue between Trumbull and I-94 to envision a safer, more walkable, beautiful street experience that meets the needs of the locals, businesses, and patrons who use it.
+Click here to read the Report of Community and Stakeholder Engagement.

 This project aims to address concerns that have been brought up by residents and business owners along both sides of Grand River since at least 2016.
 Notably, the road is at least six lanes wide and does not allow parking on either side.
 This has the effect of increasing car and truck traffic speeds; making the road more treacherous to cross on foot, wheelchair or bike, or to use existing painted bike lanes; and burdening existing small businesses and new proposed businesses with a lack of customer parking.
 It has also resulted in the road being used for drag racing and drifting.
 The planning grant will not pay for the actual implementation of fixes, but the plan will serve as a guide and goalpost for achieving the change that so many have been wanting for years.